Kansas City assistance programs.

 There are additional resources available as well.
 Find more Kansas City water bill assistance programs.

-The United Services Community Action Agency provides struggling families and low income people with all available resources and programs, including those below.
+The Community Action Agency of Greater Kansas City provides struggling families and low income people with all available resources and programs, including those below.
 They are located at 6325 Manchester Ave, Kansas City, Missouri.
 816-358-6868.
 Learn more.

 Job and Employment Readiness - This program helps unemployed and under-employed low and moderate income people find jobs and gain skills.
 People can sign up for a 12-hour employment class and a job referral component.
 In addition, class participants have the opportunity to perform job searches via the Internet and use tools at the center to find jobs.